-Class Hours: 54 Lecture Advisory(s): ENG 051A

-C-ID: MUS 100
+Class Hours: 54 Lecture Advisory(s): ENG 051A Transfers to: UC/CSU C-ID: MUS 100

 Music Appreciation

 MUS 042 is designed to develop a student's aesthetic sensitivity for music of various cultures.
 It will cover western and non-western music history from major periods.